 (P.S.
 If you are still dead set on going after the holy grail and aim to earn the coveted title of “viral video,” read our Top 25 Most Viral YouTube Videos of All Time , complete with tips on creating your own viral video sensation.)

-Advertising on YouTube: Utilizing Display and Video Ads
+How to Advertise on YouTube: YouTube's Display and Video Ads

 Since Google has taken over YouTube, they’ve gone to great lengths to make advertising on YouTube as easy and customizable as creating ads in AdWords .
 The options are nearly as numerous, with the two major options being display ads and video ads .